wbamberg/idl-reference/docs/nsIStringInputStream.md

 SetData - assign data to the input stream (copied on assignment).

-@param data    - stream data
-@param dataLen - stream data length (-1 if length should be computed)

 NOTE: C++ code should consider using AdoptData or ShareData to avoid
 making an extra copy of the stream data.